pnp/sp-dev-fx-webparts/samples/react-advanced-iframe/README.md

 #### UI culture parameters

-You can add these parameters to the URL to pass information about the current ui culture to the page
+You can add these parameters to the URL to pass information about the current UI culture to the page

 |Key | Example |
 -------|----